MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-code-overview.md

       > - A [color icon](../resources/schema/manifest-schema.md#icons) for your app to display in the public or organization app catalog.
       > - An [outline icon](../resources/schema/manifest-schema.md#icons) for display on the Teams activity bar.

-The manifest and icons are stored in the `.fx` folder of your project prior to being uploaded to Teams.
+The manifest and icons are stored in the `.fx` folder of your project before being uploaded to Teams.
 When an app is installed, the Teams client parses the manifest file to determine information, such as the name of your app and the URL where the services are located.

 **To configure your app**